 If a student believes a grade received was less than what it should have been due to error or deliberate action, the student must appeal the final grade in writing to the Instructor within ten (10) days of receiving the final grade.

 The College has an appeal process under which the student appeal is successively reviewed by the concerned faculty member, the Department Chair and the Student Affairs Committee, who will communicate its final recommendation and the rationale for that recommendation to the Chief Academic Officer.

 The reasons for the appeal must be clearly stated.
 Appropriate reasons for appeal include but are not limited to:

 b. grades have been assigned in a manner other than that stated on the course syllabus or other published course documents

 c. grades have been assigned in a manner inconsistent with how they were assigned to other students in that course

 Dissatisfaction with a grade is not a rationale for appeal.

 The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
 Each step must be completed in writing (email and email attachments are acceptable).

-3. In some cases a Division or School Dean is the third level of appeal.
-This is currently the case in the School of Animal Studies and the School of Nursing and Health Sciences.
+- In some cases the School Dean is the third level of appeal.
+This is currently the case in the School of Animal Studies and Natural Sciences and the School of Nursing and Behavioral Sciences.